Debunking the Myth: The Safety of Home Brewed Kombucha

 Understanding Kombucha and Its Fermentation Process

-To debunk the myth, we must first understand what Kombucha is and how it’s made.
+To debunk the myth, let's first understand what Kombucha is and how it’s made.

-Kombucha is quite simply, fermented tea, and it has been consumed for centuries, originating from Northeast China around 220 B.C.
+Kombucha is quite simply, fermented tea, and it has been consumed for centuries.
+It is thought to originate from Northeast China around 220 B.C, and from there travelled through Asia, known as 'The Elixir of Life' and 'The Tea of Immortality'.

-During fermentation, the SCOBY consumes the sugars in the tea, producing acetic acid, trace levels of alcohol, and natural, low levels of carbon dioxide, that lightly carbonises the drink.
+During fermentation, the SCOBY consumes the sugars dissolved into the tea, and in turn produces acetic acid, trace levels of alcohol, and natural, low levels of carbon dioxide, that lightly carbonises the drink.

 This process also creates B-vitamins, enzymes, and a high concentration of beneficial bacteria known as probiotics.